MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-704.md

 # Inventory - Transaction Detail (report)

-The *Inventory - Transaction Detail* report shows all inventory transaction details for the selected items for a selected period.
+The **Inventory - Transaction Detail** report shows all inventory transaction details for selected items for a period you specify.

+The report shows:

-The report shows the quantity at the beginning of the period, all of the increase and decrease entries during the period with a running update of the inventory, and the quantity at the close of the period.
+* The quantity at the beginning of the period.
+* All increase and decrease entries during the period with a running update of the inventory.
+* The quantity at the close of the period.

-You can use the report to track changes in inventory and for audit purposes at the close of an accounting period.
+Use the report to track changes in inventory and for audits at the close of an accounting period.

 ## Use cases